top of page

 Pros:

-• Extraordinarily lightweight—significantly lighter than gold, silver, or tungsten
+• Lighter than gold, silver, or tungsten

 • Exceptional durability that maintains shape without bending or breaking